permitta/permitta-core/docs/config/properties.md

 * Default: `localhost`
 * Example: `opa.moat.svc.cluster.local`

-The hostname of the OPA instance that Permitta should connect to.
+The hostname of the OPA instance that Moat should connect to.

 ## `opa_client.path`
 * Type: `path`